ltcRandomwalk/NESA/README.md

 We list the small benchmarks below for each analysis.
 We suggest running experiments only on those small benchmarks if there is a time or resource constraint.

 **Small benchmarks**: For pointer analysis, `moldyn` and `montecarlo` are small benchmarks.
-For taint analysis, all the benchmarks are small benchmarks.
+For taint analysis, `app-324`, `andors-trail`, `noisy-sounds`, `tilt-mazes` are small benchmarks.
 For the experiment with dynamic feedback, `libtasn1-4.3` and `patch-2.7.1` are small benchmarks.
 These benchmarks have low memory usage and short running time, most of which can be finished within one hour.

 We also list the time cost for each part of our experiments on our machine to help reviewers schedule their time to run all the experiments.
 For different benchmarks, the experiments can run in parallel.